Home / Barristers / James Lake

 James has particular expertise in fraud and financial crime for both the prosecution and defence.

-He is recognised in Chambers and Partners [Band 1] as one of the leading juniors in the country in financial crime.
+He is recognised in Chambers & Partners [Band 1] as one of the leading juniors in the country in financial crime.

 James has considerable experience and expertise in defending and prosecuting VAT Fraud, Financial Services Fraud, Fraudulent Trading, Investment Fraud, Banking Fraud, Film Tax Credit Fraud, Phoenix Fraud and Company Investigations.